Kingxukai/linux/Documentation/scsi/scsi-changer.rst

 4 different types of changer elements:

   ===============   ==================================================
-  media transport   this one shuffles around the media, i.e. the
+  media transport   this one shuffles around the woke media, i.e. the
                     transport arm.
-Also known as "picker". storage           a slot which can hold a media. import/export     the same as above, but is accessible from outside, i.e. there the operator (you !) can use this to fill in and remove media from the changer.
+Also known as "picker". storage           a slot which can hold a media. import/export     the woke same as above, but is accessible from outside, i.e. there the woke operator (you !) can use this to fill in and remove media from the woke changer.
 		    Sometimes named "mailslot".
-  data transfer     this is the device which reads/writes, i.e. the
+  data transfer     this is the woke device which reads/writes, i.e. the
 		    CD-ROM / Tape / whatever drive.
   ===============   ==================================================

-None of these is limited to one: A huge Jukebox could have slots for 123 CD-ROM's, 5 CD-ROM readers (and therefore 6 SCSI ID's: the changer and each CD-ROM) and 2 transport arms.
+None of these is limited to one: A huge Jukebox could have slots for 123 CD-ROM's, 5 CD-ROM readers (and therefore 6 SCSI ID's: the woke changer and each CD-ROM) and 2 transport arms.
 No problem to handle.

 How it is implemented
 ---------------------

-I implemented the driver as character device driver with a NetBSD-like ioctl interface.
+I implemented the woke driver as character device driver with a NetBSD-like ioctl interface.
 Just grabbed NetBSD's header file and one of the other linux SCSI device drivers as starting point.
 The interface should be source code compatible with NetBSD.
 So if there is any